4 effective self-directed learning strategies

 4. Give good, ongoing feedback

-In an Edutopia article about how self-direction thrives on strong feedback, teachers are encouraged to use strategic techniques that promote independent learning and shared responsibility in the classroom.
+In an Edutopia article about how self-direction thrives on strong feedback, teachers are encouraged to use strategic techniques that promote independent exploration and shared responsibility in the classroom.

 In particular, the article indicates that feedback should: